Search Results for

 The following information must be provided when creating a folder:

-• Type: the type of folder
+• Type: the type of the folder.

 • Incoming: for receiving files from the hub.